longdangduy/longdangduy/README.md

-- 👋 Hi, I’m @longdangduy
+Hi guys,

+I am Long!
+I am working on projects for backend services

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
- Hi guys,

- Welcome to my channel :D
+I hope you'll enjoy my sharing and teach me your idea !!!

 <!---